 All materials should be sent to the Chair of the Awards Committee in care of the NAGC National Office.
 The Chair will compile data regarding nomination and distribute this information to the NAGC Awards Committee for review.
 The Committee will submit its recommendation to the Board of Directors.

-The recipient(s) of the award, in additional to other applicants, will be notified of the Awards Committee's decision in writing no later than August 31, 2014.
-The award recipient will receive a plaque presented in November 2014 at the NAGC Annual Convention in Baltimore, MD, as well as a one-year membership to NAGC.
+The recipient(s) of the award, in additional to other applicants, will be notified of the Awards Committee's decision in writing no later than August 31, 2015.
+The award recipient will receive a plaque presented in November 2015 at the NAGC Annual Convention in Phoenix, AZ, as well as a one-year membership to NAGC.